notes on color (CMYK, Pantone, RGB, etc.)

 swatch book.
 If you are referencing a Pantone swatch book, please read

 the front pages' cautions and variables.
-Even though you have the numbers
+There

 are many factors which affect the final printed color.

-- RGB, PMS spot colors, and indexed
+- RGB, Pantone spot colors, and indexed

 colors must all be converted to CMYK for full color printing.